 Hackman J. R. and Greg R. Oldham, "Motivation through the Design of Work: Test of a Theory," Organizational Behavior and Human Performance 16, no. 2 (August 1976): 250-79.

-This page titled 4.2: The Recruitment Process is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 3.2: The Recruitment Process is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.